 city official does not go to bed hungry.
-The current version of Omonia square is a mystery.
+The previous version of Omonia Square was a mystery.

 First of all nobody knew if it was finished or not after they unveiled it.
 (That gives you an idea of the architecture).
 They wanted to ask the people who designed it but have loved to see a few more trees so it would